Yoganugroho387/YoPedia/README.md

 ```

 #### E-Wallet Response Example
-For E-Wallets (e.g. `shopeepay`), the response includes a Duitku `payment_url` to redirect the customer to the app or payment session.
+For E-Wallets (e.g. `shopeepay`), the response includes a `payment_url` to redirect the customer to open the payment app.
 ```json
 {
   "payment": {